contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 Melchizedek Priesthood holders must consecrate olive oil before it is used to anoint the sick or afflicted (see [James 5:14]).
 No other oil may be used.

-Oil vials are available at [store.ChurchofJesusChrist.org].Members should not consume consecrated oil or apply it on afflicted parts of the body.
+Oil vials are available at [store.ChurchofJesusChrist.org].

+Members should not consume consecrated oil or apply it on afflicted parts of the body.

 ### 18.12.1 Who Performs the Ordinance